MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 * Web pages will not be able to use the `app-region` CSS style.

 # Examples
+This example enables non-client region support for all pages on www.microsoft.com.
+Pages on other origins will not be trusted to use this feature.

 ```cpp
 ScenarioNonClientRegionSupport::ScenarioNonClientRegionSupport(AppWindow* appWindow)
     : m_appWindow(appWindow), m_webView(appWindow->GetWebView())